Normation/rudder-api-doc/src/relay-api/introduction.md

 # Introduction

-Rudder relay exposes an internal REST API, enabling the agents and other services to interact with the relay.
+Rudder relay exposes an internal API, enabling the agents and other services to interact with the relay.

 <span id="api-_-Authentication"/>

 ## Authentication

-The relay API are in general not authentified, and it is done on a case-by-case basis:
+The relay API are in general not authenticated, and it is done on a case-by-case basis:

 * remote-run is only accessible to request with the IP of the policy server
 * shared-files checks file signature based on known public keys from nodes
-* system API is only accessible to local clients and do not permit acess to private information not modification abilities
+* system API is only accessible to local clients and do not permit access to private information not modification abilities

 <span id="api-_-Versioning"/>